INSPIRE: Intensity and spatial information-based deformable image registration: Performance Analysis

 \subsubsection{Results}

-The performance of INSPIRE, in comparison to the published performance of 16 other methods, on the 4 considered datasets of MR brain images \cite{klein2009evaluation,yang2017quicksilver}, is summarized in Fig.~\ref{fig:brainresults}.
+The performance of INSPIRE, in comparison to the performance of 17 other deformable registration methods, on the 4 considered datasets of MR brain images \cite{klein2009evaluation,yang2017quicksilver}, is summarized in Fig.~\ref{fig:brainresults}.
+FLIRT denotes the output of an established affine registration method included for reference.
 All the registrations start from pre-processed images obtained (together with tables of results) through correspondence with the authors of \cite{yang2017quicksilver}.
 The results are presented as box-and-whiskers plots which visualize the shape of the full empirical distribution of the results over all registrations for each method, with one plot per dataset.
-The top 7 ranked methods for each dataset w.r.t. mean average target overlap are shown in Tab.~\ref{tab:brainrank}.
+The top 7 ranked methods for each dataset \wrt mean average target overlap are shown in Tab.~\ref{tab:brainrank}.
 INSPIRE is the top ranked method on the IBSR18 and MGH10 datasets, and the second best on the LPBA40 and CUMC12 datasets.